Obligation of non-resident to file income tax return in Estonia

 Filing of tax returns

-Tax returns can be submitted to the Tax and Customs Board:
+Tax returns can be submitted to the Estonian Tax and Customs Board:

-- in the Tax and Customs Board's online services environment e-MTA.
-The completed and signed tax returns can be uploaded under the menu item “Communication”;
+- in the Estonian Tax and Customs Board's e-services environment e-MTA.
+The completed and signed tax returns can be uploaded under the menu item “Communication”.

 Tax return forms